 Hence once his ‘feminine’ beauty is pointed out by an ugly male colleague, our Beyonce-styled male protagonist rushes out of the office in a panic, runs to the shop to buy the butchly-packaged male cosmetic product – which in a sign of the times, fills an entire aisle – and then sprints home to wash his hair in what looks suspiciously like spunk.
 (In fact, Dove + Care is packaged in much the same way anal lube aimed at gay men is.)

 Am I the only one who thinks the bearded office drone should have saved his money and his breath?
 Not to mention his dignity?
 He looks much better – and considerably less ‘pussy’ – with the flowing locks.
-I’m sure that the wonderful Russian performance artist Pavel Petel (below), who hilariously, gloriously dramatises the confusing artifice of both masculine and feminine beauty, would agree.
+I’m sure that the wonderful Russian performance artist Pavel Petel (right), who hilariously dramatises the confusing artifice of both masculine and feminine beauty, would agree.

 Go on, Dove, grow a pair and sign Pavel up for your next campaign.
 He’s even got his shopping trolley ready to fill with your manly products.

 Absolutely!
 Pavel is the most amazing face for any advertising! :))))